Updated on May 25, 2020

 The UTZ program has grown massively since its launch at a single coffee estate in Guatemala in 2002.
 In fact, it is still the world’s biggest certification program for sustainable cocoa and coffee.
 But just how big is it?
-Phan Ha, Monitoring & Evaluation Data Officer, looks at the data for 2018 and explains that there are many different ways to understand the size and reach of UTZ program.
+Phan Ha, Senior Data Analyst, looks at the data for 2019 and explains that there are many different ways to understand the size and reach of UTZ program.

 More than 1.1 million farmers

-“As more farmers join the UTZ program”, Phan explains, “the area farmed according to the UTZ certification requirements also goes up.”
-In total, UTZ certified farmers cover an area of more than 3.8 million hectares.
-That’s around 38,000 square kilometers, almost the same size as the total area of the Netherlands.
+In total, UTZ certified farmers cover an area of more than 3.3 million hectares.
+That’s around 33,000 square kilometers, which is larger than the total area of Belgium.

 The data on the hectares of farming land must be seen as approximate, as it is based on an estimate calculated by farmers.
 It can be challenging to do this accurately, as farmers don’t always have access to GPS or other measuring tools.
 To make sure the data is as accurate as possible, we provide guidance on the best ways to make the estimate, and auditors check that a good method has been used.

 Coffee, tea and cocoa produced in 43 countries